agony-unleashed/agony-unleashed.github.io/about/index.md

 While EVE University provides a broad introduction to the game, Agony seeks to provide a deep understanding of just PVP.

-### Isn't Agony just a new player PVP training corporation?
+### Isn’t Agony just a new player PVP training corporation?

 No.
 Agony is a small gang nullsec PVP corporation.